single coffee bean on white background

 Confusion over caffeine and bitterness

-The main reason that people think dark roast coffee has more caffeine is because of the increased bitterness and kick, which is associated with caffeine.
+Many people often believe that dark roast coffee has more caffeine because of its increased bitterness and kick, which they associate with caffeine.

 It’s true that caffeine is intensely bitter, which is why it’s often cited as the reason that coffee is bitter.
 However, caffeine only accounts for a fraction of the bitterness in arabica coffee.